We’ve improved safety at State Highway 1 and State Highway 29, Piarere with a new roundabout to replace the former T-intersection.

 SH1 between Cambridge and Piarere is part of the key journeys which link Auckland and Hamilton with Tauranga, specifically the Port of Tauranga via SH29, as well as central and lower North Island via SH1.

-The new intersection roundabout layout will:
+The new intersection roundabout layout:

 CloseRoundabouts and grade-separated interchanges such as flyovers or slip lanes are valid options for traffic flow and safety but there are important reasons why a roundabout was chosen for this intersection.